HIV/STI Testing and Prevention

 Safer Sex Supplies

-The Pharmacy at the Campus Health Center offers one free female condom and three free male condoms a day.
-If you are interested in receiving more female condoms, speak with a pharmacist about obtaining a prescription (24 FC2 per month).
+The Pharmacy at the Campus Health Center offers free male and female condoms to all students and staff.
+If you are interested in receiving additional female condoms, speak with a pharmacist about obtaining a prescription (24 FC2 per month).

 Pre-Exposure Prophylaxis (PrEP)

 We offer confidential appointments to help you decide if PrEP is right for you.
-Our medical providers can prescribe PrEP after preliminary screening lab work is done.
+If appropriate, our medical providers can prescribe PrEP after preliminary screening lab work is done.
+You can even pick up your medication at the Campus Health Pharmacy.
 Students will have ongoing regular visits for monitoring PrEP per CDC guidelines.
-We currently do not offer PrEP in our Gynecology Clinic, but stay tuned for this change.
-PrEp is currently offered in the Primary Care Clinic.

 Human Papillomavirus (HPV) is a virus that causes several different diseases.
 Some types of HPV cause genital warts.
 Other types of HPV cause abnormal or precancerous lesions of the cervix, vagina and vulva.
 Some strains of HPV cause cervical cancer.
 Most types of HPV have no harmful effect at all.